beta-tester/RPi-GPS-PPS-StratumOne/README.md

 the histogram will updated every minute. keep it running for at least 30 minutes. the monger you keep it running the better offset value you can find.

-the x-value onf the highest spike in the histogramm is the offset value for the NMEA you can once you got a good offset, you can use your RPi + GPS offline.
+the x-value of the highest spike in the histogram is the offset value for the NMEA you can once you got a good offset, you can use your RPi + GPS offline.

 ### note2: